 Assess their intercultural competence

 The person you send not only must be able to adapt to the physical and environment differences on-site but must possess a high level of self-awareness and the ability to recognize and adapt to cultural differences.
 These skills are all the more essential because of the brief nature of these encounters and the high-stakes opportunities they provide.

 The person who can successfully travel for you may not be the person you first think of.

 Prior international travel experience does not ensure intercultural competence.

 Prior international work experience does not ensure intercultural competence.

 If I could wave a magic wand and dispel our industry of those two myths, that would be my chosen superpower.
-Too many times to count I’ve heard people say things like “But she’s lived and worked overseas, so she’ll be fine.”
+Too often have I heard people say things like “But she’s lived and worked overseas, so she’ll be fine.”